II Kings 13:23 - Daily Holy Bible Reading

 You disagree?

-Please find a verse where G-d spoken of Himself as Jesus is His Name, that He is 3-in-1 G-d!
+Please find a verse where G-d spoke of Himself as Jesus is His Name, that He is 3-in-1 G-d!

-*It is nowhere to found except in paganism or idol worship empires like of the Greeks and Romans.
+*It is nowhere to be found except in paganism or idol worship empires like the Greeks and Romans.

 In the twenty-third year of Jehoash son of Ahaziah, king of Judah, Jehoahaz son of Jehu became king over Israel in Samaria, [and reigned] for seventeen years.